-Does your facility have a working, well-written Employee Handbook?
+Does your veterinary practice have an Employee Handbook?

 Challenges in veterinary team turnover may be alleviated by the use of an Employee Handbook, resulting in an increase in team retention.
 You may already have a tool within reach in order to decrease turnover (15% is the national average where a 29% turnover may be seen in veterinary hospitals).

 It provides guidelines and direction to employees so they can succeed in their career and stay longer at your practice.

 An Employee Handbook is a great tool when reviewed annually, used for new employee orientation and routinely updated with team members.
 A Handbook will help identify expectations, training and professionalism.
 Handbooks sitting on the shelf, accumulating dust, are doing no good.
 Handbooks are living documents that benefit the veterinary owner, business and employee.